zeldatran87/secured-finance-docs/basics/README.md

    1. Periodically, the Loan contract updates the PV (present value) of all loans and checks the collateral coverage.
 If a borrowed loan PV goes up and therefore the collateral coverage gets below 150%, the collateral state will change from `IN_USE` to `MARGINCALL`.
    2. If takers upsize collateral and the coverage gets over 150%, the state will be back to `IN_USE`.
    3. However, if takers don't respond, and the coverage gets below 125%, we consider this a credit event; therefore, the collateral state will be shifted further to `LIQUIDATION`.
 Then the automatic liquidation process will begin.
-It works as a credit support annex in traditional financial transactions.
+This guarentees the counter-party risk is covered.
+It works like a credit support annex that comes with ISDA Master agreement in traditional finance.
 Users should acknowledge this automatic liquidation feature.

 ### 🔄 6.
 Liquidation